THE PIPELINE AND HAZARDOUS MATERIALS SAFETY ADMINISTRATION (PHMSA)

 - Reasonable Suspicion

-- Follow-Up - (For a failed or refusal of a drug test, which must be administered by a Substance Abuse Professional / SAP)
+- Follow-Up - (For a failure or refusal of a drug test, which must be administered by a Substance Abuse Professional/SAP)

 DISA’s consolidated drug testing programs will help ensure that you meet PHMSA requirements.
-DISA performs more than 1 million drug tests annually, and is the largest third party administrator of drug tests in safety-sensitive industries.
-If you need to start start complying with PHMSA requirements, contact DISA today!
+DISA performs more than 1 million drug tests annually and is the largest third-party administrator of drug tests in safety-sensitive industries.
+If you need to start complying with PHMSA requirements, contact DISA today!

 Call us at 281-730-5509 or contact us online below.